 The paint we will be using is washable but be sure to wear something you don’t mind getting messy in.

 This program is for ages 0-12.
 Space is limited and registration is required.

-Join us for a special animal-themed storytime for all ages!
+Join us on Wednesdays this fall for a storytime that’s fun for all ages!
 Each week we’ll build early-literacy skills through books, songs, fingerplays, and more!
-This is a 10-week program that will be held in the children’s room.
-Once you register on June 22nd you will be able to attend all of these storytimes for the summer!
+This is a drop-in program that will be held in the children’s room.
+This program is recommended for ages 0-5, but older siblings are welcome to join.

 No registration required.